 The truth is that God can use every bit of what we bring into parenthood for good.
 All of the areas where you feel weak as a parent can be huge opportunities to allow God to be strong.
 In fact, you will have a more powerful impact in the life of your child by allowing God to transform an imperfect part of your life into wholeness rather that being perfect for your child every day.
 For example, if you have an issue with anger, intentionally work on this area through prayer and if needed, counseling, and show that we, as humans, are transformable; we are Perfectly Imperfect.

 Melanie has a true passion for the development of children and how we, as parents, can raise responsible, considerate, loving children we (and others) enjoy being around.
 She has over 30 years of experience in working directly with children, as a classroom teacher in the Montessori and Public schools, in church as a teacher to elementary aged kids, and in the most important setting of her own home as she raises her four children, ages 11-21.

-Melanie is an independent facilitator of the Parenting the Love and Logic® Way Curriculum and parenting coach.
 She also speaks to churches and groups, helping parents build strong relationships with their children, while establishing healthy boundaries, communication, and connection.
-She believes that the relationship between the Parent and Child is one of the single most important relationships we have in our lifetime and her goal is to strengthen that relationship using tools from Love and Logic and strategies she has picked up along the journey of her own parenthood.
+She believes that the relationship between the Parent and Child is one of the single most important relationships we have in our lifetime and her goal is to strengthen that relationship using tools and strategies she has picked up along the journey of her own parenthood.

 Melanie has a degree in Early Childhood Education from Baylor University.
 She lives in Frisco, TX with her husband of 25 years, Jeff, and children: McKay (21), Brock (19), Micah (15), and Bliss (11).